prathikanand7/Black-Scholes-Option-Pricing-Model/README.md

 https://black-scholes-option-pricing-modeller.streamlit.app/

-## 🧑‍💻Pre-requisites for Build and Run environment:
+## 🧑‍💻 Pre-requisites for Build and Run environment:

 1. **Python 3.12.4 64-bit**
 2. Run command on the dir `python -m streamlit run streamlit_app.py` should launch the app on `localhost:8501` (streamlit default)